 • Member of Toronto West Art Collective

 David Tomlin is a self-taught Canadian artist who pursues his talent through painting and coursework at the Haliburton School of Art and Design (Ontario, Canada).
 David was born in Kingston, Ontario and was an Ontario elementary school principal in Toronto until his retirement.
 David has developed his unique style over the course of 20 years of painting and learning.
-He has participated in numerous art and gallery shows and many of his paintings are in private collections in Ontario, Alberta, Florida, New York and France.
+He has participated in numerous art and gallery shows and many of his paintings are in private collections in Ontario, Alberta, Florida, New York, France and Germany.
 David develops his paintings from his many on-location digital photos and works from his studios in Toronto, Ontario and Miami Beach, Florida.

 David was first inspired by the work of impressionist painters who capture a feeling or experience of life as a visual impression by exploring the changing effects of light and colour on a subject.
 This style is reflected in many of David’s earlier paintings and it continues to influence his painting techniques.